-Alongside the group discussion each woman also has a 15-minute individual appointment with the midwife responsible for her care, who is the same midwife for each appointment according to Swedish National Guidelines(17).
-Routine pregnancy controls are carried out and the woman can also raise any particular issues with her midwife during this time.
-In total the time for each visit will be approximately 75 minutes instead of 30 minutes, as is common for standard individual care (though this does not take into account the time midwives also spend providing childbirth and parenting classes).
+Alongside the group discussion, each woman also has a 15 min individual appointment with the midwife responsible for her care, who is the same midwife for each appointment according to Swedish National Guidelines.
+Routine pregnancy controls are carried out, and the woman can also raise any particular issues with her midwife during this time.
+In total, the time for each visit will be approximately 75 min instead of 30 min, as is common for standard individual care (though this does not take into account the time midwives also spend providing childbirth and parenting classes).
 Additional individual appointments can be booked as needed if medical or other issues arise.
-This model for group antenatal care draws on the model used in a previous Swedish study by Andersson et al(19, 24, 28), but differs in that two midwives and a language interpreter are present throughout the group sessions and the principles of PCC and MI are explicitly identified as the theoretical underpinnings for care in the group.
+This model for group antenatal care draws on the model used in a previous Swedish study by And ersson et al. but differs in that two midwives and a language interpreter are present throughout the group sessions, and the principles of PCC and MI are explicitly identified as the theoretical underpinnings for care in the group.